bencheeorg/benchee_json/README.md

 * `mix deps.get` to install dependencies
 * `mix test` to run tests
 * `mix credo` or `mix credo --strict` to find code style problems (not too strict with the 80 width limit for sample output in the docs)

+## Copyright and License

+Copyright (c) 2016 Tobias Pfeiffer

+This library is released under the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for further details.